Midreshet Lindenbaum—S. Daniel Abraham Israel Program

 Interaction with Israelis

 Midreshet Lindenbaum’s Tochnit Tamar offers students an opportunity to create a life-long kesher with Israeli peers.
 Students in the program may choose to dorm and integrate into classes with Lindenbaum’s Israeli program.
 Even for students who do not choose this option, the Overseas Program shares a building and a beit midrash with our Israeli Program providing a daily opportunity for meaningful interaction.

 Some of our students choose to volunteer with Israeli families, and others are exposed to various Israeli personalities in the context of our Israel Advocacy program.
 In addition, students are encouraged to visit family and friends throughout the country on free Shabbatot.
 We encourage our students to read the newspaper and follow Israeli news on relevant websites.

 Special Informal Programs

 There are programs and speakers relating to calendar events - chagim, Yom Hashoa, etc. There are chagigot (or other programming) for Rosh Chodesh and for Yom Ha'Atzmaut.
 Our students are in Meron on Lag Ba'Omer and participate in the Rikud HaDegalim on Yom Yerushaliam.
-In addition we invite special guest speakers to address the students on various topics of interest.
-Among the speakers we have invited are Dr. Gerald Schroeder (Genesis and the Big Bang), Robby Berman of the Halachic Organ Donor Society, Rav Hanoch Teller, Rav Vitman (the Rav of Tnuva) and a shatnes expert.
+In addition, we invite special guest speakers to address the students on various topics of interest.
+Among the speakers we have invited are Dr. Yocheved Debow (personal safety), Ronnie Halibard (Jewish History in a Flash), Rav David Stav (understanding the religious spectrum in Israel), Robby Berman of the Halachic Organ Donor Society, among others.

 Midreshet Lindenbaum has a fully equipped exercise room with treadmills and an elliptical machine.